karol-dubas/c-sharp-asynchronous-programming/async_notes.md

           // Returning an exception in Task would be correct (compiler does it automatically). throw ex;

-          // throw remove will help
+          // throw removal will help
       }
   }
   ```